 Isn’t marketing fascinating!
 Advertising isn’t actually that new a phenomenon, so it transpires – but the ways in which we market to one another has certainly evolved over the decades.
-We’ve put together some amazing facts and figures about marketing and advertising from all over the world – and it really is astounding what works from place to place!
+We’ve put together some amazing facts and figures about marketing and advertising from all over the world – and it really is astounding to learn what works from place to place!

 1. Philadelphia cheese?
 An NY creation.

 Though invented in New York, marketers thought that calling their product ‘Philadelphia Cheese’ would prove to be more successful – as Philadelphia was known as a good area for dairy cattle/milk production!

 Sales of doughnuts increased by 29% in South Korea when passengers on buses were exposed to the sprayed scent of freshly baked doughnuts, while the Dunkin’ Donuts jingle was played.

 Tropicana lost $50 million following what they learned to be a huge a marketing error in 2009.
 This was all because they changed up the iconic look of their drinks bottles!